I wrote a book, so why isn’t it selling?

 Does anyone know your name?

-Getting known is vital, so use social media to build your name recognition.
+Getting known is vital, so use social media or your email list to build your name recognition.
 Yes, it’s slow going and hard work, but nothing is going to come easy in a crowd of millions of new books.

 Don’t fill your social media streams with posts about the kids, the dog or details about your headache or hangover.